Bereavement due to suicide

 … but it was a friendship offered and I used to go and see him, again maybe fortnightly.
 Just to have a cup of tea and a chat and he was, he was a nice man.

-Cruse Bereavement Care is the UK’s leading bereavement charity and exists to promote the well-being of bereaved people and to enable anyone bereaved by death to understand their grief and cope with their loss.
-The organisation provides support and offers information, advice, education and training services.
+Cruse is a leading UK bereavement charity that promotes the well-being of bereaved people to enable anyone bereaved by death to understand their grief and cope with their loss.
+The organisation provides support and offers information, advice, education, and training services.
+For more information about Cruse see Cruse Bereavement Support (‘Resources and Information’).

-Cruse Bereavement Support Volunteers, who see bereaved people individually, have undergone a 48 hour training course over a number of weeks, which can include nationally recognised certification.
-Most of the people who work for Cruse call themselves ‘volunteers’, even if they have worked for Cruse for a long time, though GPs and others often call them ‘counsellors’.
-(People who have had a different training elsewhere, but who work for Cruse, may call themselves ‘Counsellors’ in their own right, rather than volunteers).
+Most of the people who work for Cruse call themselves ‘volunteers’, even if they have worked for Cruse for a long time, though GPs and others often call them counsellors.
+People who receive different training elsewhere but work for Cruse may be counsellors rather than volunteers.

 Sex: Female